Kanchan-05/toolkits/osg_pycbc.md

 rm Miniconda3-latest-Linux-x86_64.sh
 ```

-Check the version of singularity used for PyCBC via
+If you are using the pre-defined singularity images then first check the version of singularity used for PyCBC via
 ```
 /cvmfs/singularity.opensciencegrid.org/pycbc/
 ```
-Download the PyCBC version with tag that exists in the above list
+and download the PyCBC version with tag that exists in the above list

 ```
 git clone https://github.com/gwastro/pycbc.git
 git check [tag_version]
 ```

-### Generate a image.def
+### Generate image.def

-To generate a `image.def` from scratch, follow the instructions given at [LINK](https://portal.osg-htc.org/documentation/htc_workloads/using_software/containers-singularity/)
+If you want to create your own singularity container then first generate `image.def` from scratch, follow the instructions given at [LINK](https://portal.osg-htc.org/documentation/htc_workloads/using_software/containers-singularity/)

 For example:
 ```